Asian stocks cautiously higher as tech sector rattled by Oracle

 PHOTO

-SINGAPORE: Asian stocks advanced in early trade on Friday following strength on Wall Street overnight, though a fresh decline in Oracle's share price sent jitters through the tech sector.
+SINGAPORE - Asian stocks advanced on Friday following strength on Wall Street overnight, though a fresh decline in Oracle's share price sent jitters through the tech sector.

-Financial markets had to move fast to find their footing this week when the

-MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.7%, tracking mostly higher U.S. markets on Thursday - the Dow and Russell 2000 indices hit new highs but the Nasdaq fell.
+MSCI's broadest index of Asia-Pacific shares outside Japan was up nearly 1%, tracking mostly higher U.S. markets on Thursday - the Dow and Russell 2000 indices hit new highs but the Nasdaq fell.
+Japan's Topix surged to a record high and last traded 1.9% higher, led by an 8.2% gain for Sumitomo Metal Mining .
+The Nikkei 225 rose 1.3%.

-Tokyo's Nikkei 225 outperformed the region in morning trade, climbing 1% as shares in Softbank Group surged 6% after Bloomberg News reported it is considering acquiring the U.S. data centre company Switch Inc.

-S&P 500 e-mini futures were unchanged and Nasdaq future were down 0.2% as markets were on edge after Oracle shares plunged 13%, sparking a tech selloff, as the company's massive spending and weak forecasts fanned doubts over how quickly the big bets on AI will pay off.
+S&P 500 e-mini futures were little changed and Nasdaq futures were down 0.1% as markets were on edge after Oracle shares plunged 13%, sparking a tech selloff, as the company's massive spending and weak forecasts fanned doubts over how quickly the big bets on AI will pay off.

 "Oracle announced disappointing earnings alongside further investment in data centres, triggering fresh concerns about AI-related spending, with investors questioning whether the high level of investment will ultimately deliver the required returns," analysts from Westpac wrote in a research note.